dphfox/wolf/docs/design/06-tables.md

 ---
 layout: page
-title: Structs
+title: Tables
 page_number: 6
 ---

-Wolf allows the basic types of data to be *composed* into structured data types, known as *structs*.
+Wolf allows the basic types of data to be composed together using *tables*.

-Structs are static, immutable collections of data.
-There are multiple ways to save data into a struct, but only one may be used per struct:

-- named data
-- numbered data
+Tables are made of key/value pairs.
+The value can be retrieved if you know the key.

-## Empty structs
+## Empty tables

-An empty struct can be declared with curly braces `{}`.
+An empty table can be declared with curly braces `{}`.

 ```
 empty := {}
 ```

-## Named data
+## Named pairs

-Structs can contain identifier expressions to save named data inside them, separated by commas `,`.
+Tables can contain identifier expressions to save named data inside them, separated by commas `,`.

 ```